JackStelling/BiasMitigation/LNTL/README.md

 - Other functionality exists within the code, explore the options list to find out more.
 All code modifications only need to be made inside the *'main.ipynb'* script.

 - Model Timings with quoted environment:
-    - Each model takes approx. **12 hours** to train for 100 epochs on the Cityscapes datset.
-SegNet is slightly quicker as is the baseline model.
+    - Each model takes approx. **12 hours** to train for 100 epochs on the Cityscapes dataset.
+SegNet is slightly quicker - as is the baseline model.
-    - Each model takes approx. **16 hours** to train for 100 epochs on the SYNTHIA datset.
-Again SegNet is slightly quicker as is the baseline model.
+    - Each model takes approx. **16 hours** to train for 100 epochs on the SYNTHIA dataset.
+Again, SegNet is slightly quicker - as is the baseline model.

-- All model runs will create training_logs and diagnostic graphs in the correct locations,see the README in the *'training_logs'* directory for the file tree diagrams.
+- All model runs will create training_logs and diagnostic graphs in the correct locations, see the README in the *'training_logs'* directory for the file tree diagrams.

 - Test images are drawn from the train and validation dataloaders and saved to disk in the '~root/training_logs/{model selection options}/test_input_images' to ensure that the correct training data is being loaded into the model.